 TSAT [Taylor University]

 TSAT (TestSat-Lite) is a nanosatellite designed and built by engineering students at Taylor University in Upland.
-It is build on a double CubeSat form factor.
+It is built on a double CubeSat form factor.

 TSAT is a dual mission using the GlobalStar satellite communication modem to demonstrate a reliable and global nanosat network and a Space Weather bus design consisting of a langmuir plasma probe, 3-axis magnetometer, and 3 ultraviolet photodiodes.

 In February 2012, TSAT was down-selected for a launch opportunity through the NASA ELaNa program.
 It has completed final pre-launch tests and was delivered to NASA for launch in early 2014.